 We have recently provided the first causal evidence of the importance of interactions between the mediodorsal thalamus and prefrontal cortex during learning complex information on a trial-by-trial basis and adaptive decision-making in primates (Browning, Chakraborty, Mitchell, 2015, Cerebral Cortex).

-We also have a particular interest in the interactions between the retrosplenial cortex and the anterior thalamic nuclei (also located within the medial thalamus) with our recent publication demonstrating the critical role for the retrosplenial cortex in retention of previously acquired information (Buckley and Mitchell, 2016, Cerebral Cortex).
+We also have a particular interest in the interactions between the retrosplenial cortex and the anterior thalamic nuclei (also located within the medial thalamus) with our recent publication demonstrating the critical role for the retrosplenial cortex in supporting our ability to retain previously acquired information (Buckley and Mitchell, 2016, Cerebral Cortex).

-We use a multidisciplinary approach to advancing fundamental knowledge about the interactions between nuclei of the medial thalamus and their cortical targets in cognition, combining cognitive and behavioural neuroscience techniques including electrophysiology, neuroimaging, neurocognitive testing, disruption to selective brain targets in animals, neuroanatomy, immunohistochemistry and immuno-electron microscopy.
+We use a multidisciplinary approach to advancing fundamental knowledge about the interactions between nuclei of the medial thalamus and their cortical targets during performing cognitive processes.
+We combine cognitive and behavioural neuroscience techniques including electrophysiology, neuroimaging, neurocognitive testing, disruption to selective brain targets in animals, neuroanatomy, immunohistochemistry and immuno-electron microscopy.
 We also assess cognitive and behavioural changes in patients with medial thalamic strokes using neuropsychological testing and neuroimaging.

 Previously the lab has shown that the mediodorsal thalamus provides a more critical role in supporting new learning (anterograde amnesia) than in retention of information learned prior to brain injury (retrograde amnesia; Mitchell and Gaffan, 2008, J Neurosci).
 In contrast, selective targeted brain disruption to cortical regions (e.g. entorhinal cortex and retrosplenial cortex) produce more impairments in the retention of information compared with new learning.
 These findings demonstrate that learning and memory (and presumably other cognitive processes as well) are not unitary functions but instead depend on many subtly different processes that are supported by independent but interacting and partially overlapping neural networks in the brain (Mitchell and Gaffan, 2008, J Neurosci; Mitchell et al. 2008, J Neurosci; Buckley and Mitchell, 2016, Cerebral Cortex; Mitchell, 2015, Neurosci BioBeh Rev).